Branch Lifecycle¶

 You define one or more policies on a repository.
 Each policy has:

-- A list of glob patterns matched against branch names (glob syntax —
+- A list of name patterns matched against branch names (glob syntax —

-max_agemeasures time since branch creation;max_idle_agemeasures time since the last write to the branch.
+max_agemeasures time since branch creation;max_inactivity_timemeasures time since the last write to the branch.
 When both are set, both thresholds must be exceeded for the policy to apply. - An optional description.

 A scheduled job runs across all repositories on a configurable cron.
 For each repository it evaluates every branch against the policies in order — the first match wins.
 A branch is deleted if it matches at least one pattern of a policy and any temporal criterion the policy sets has been crossed: